Acorns Alternatives

 What is a cheaper alternative to Acorns?

 Acorns typically charges a flat monthly fee, which can be a large percentage on a small balance.
 Robo-advisors like Betterment and Wealthfront charge an asset-based fee in the range of about 0.25% a year, which may cost less once your balance grows.
-Holding a few broad index ETFs at a no-fee broker avoids ongoing management fees entirely.
+Holding a few broad index ETFs at a no-fee broker avoids ongoing management fees entirely, and Walnut connects that broker on a free tier.
 Verify current fees on each provider's site.

 Acorns vs Walnut?